Working with Evaluators

 )

-For evaluators that require Profiles, such as the Custom Evaluator, you must provide the profile_name along with the evaluator's ID or alias.
+For evaluators that require Profiles, such as the Judge Evaluator, you must provide the profile_name along with the evaluator's ID or alias.

 is_polite_evaluator = client.remote_evaluator(